subhashchandra2205/Financial-analysis/README.md

 # 🔮 Future Improvements

-Possible improvements to the project include:
+The project can be extended by adding:

-* Add real-time market data
+* Real-time stock-market data
-* Implement automated portfolio optimization
+* Automated portfolio optimization
-* Include Sharpe ratio and other risk-adjusted performance metrics
+* Sharpe ratio analysis
+* Sortino ratio analysis
-* Add Value at Risk (VaR) analysis
+* Value at Risk (VaR)
-* Develop an interactive financial dashboard
-* Improve sentiment analysis using NLP
+* Maximum drawdown analysis
-* Compare multiple portfolio optimization techniques
+* Efficient Frontier visualization
-* Add backtesting of portfolio strategies
+* Portfolio backtesting
-* Automate the complete analysis pipeline
+* More advanced NLP-based sentiment analysis
+* Interactive Streamlit dashboard
+* Automated investment-performance reports
+* Additional Indian and international market indices

 ---

 # ⚠️ Disclaimer

-This project is intended for **educational and analytical purposes only**.
+This project is created for **educational and analytical purposes only**.

-The analysis and results should not be considered financial advice or a recommendation to buy or sell any security.
+The analysis presented in this repository should not be considered financial advice or a recommendation to buy, hold, or sell any security.

+Past performance does not guarantee future results.

 ---